anshadha-ui/Projects/README.md

 | Direct Marketing Campaign Optimization.pptx | Exec‑level presentation of targeting uplift |
 | tablue projects.twb | Interactive dashboards |

-👉 **How to use**
-1. Copy each `*.md` file into the repo root (or alongside its artefact).
-2. Push to GitHub – ATS parsers at Mastercard will pick up these READMEs automatically.

 _“Numbers tell a story; economics gives them a plot.”_ ✨